apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 *List all catalog configuration settings*

-All REST catalogs will be initialized by calling this route.
-This route will return at least the minimum necessary metadata to initialize the catalog.
-Optionally, it can also include server-side specific overrides.
-For example, it might also include information used to initialize this catalog such as the details of the Http connection pooling, etc. This route might also advertise information about operations that are not implemented so that the catalog can eagerly throw or go about another way of performing the desired action.
+All REST catalog clients will first call this route to get some configuration provided by the server.
+This route will return any server specified default configuration values for the catalog, such as configuration values used to setup the catalog for usage with Spark (e.g. vectorization-enabled).
+Users should be able to override these values with client specified values.
+The server might be able to request that the client use its value over a value that has been configured in the client application.
+How and if it will do that is an open question, and thus not currently specified in this documents schema.

 > Example responses